gijsn/Jota2020/README.md

 # Design

-The plan for this year is to design a FM radio that can receive 'encrypted' messages over the air so childeren can act like spies during the game
+The plan for this year is to design a FM radio that can receive 'encrypted' messages sent over the air by the enemy, so childeren can act like spies during the game

 Some notes:
 * Hardware is designed in KiCad
-* Software is made using VSCode and Platformio
+* Software is made using VSCode+Platformio